Skip to main content

 Alternatively, use the List warehouses endpoint GET /api/2.0/sql/warehouses to programmatically retrieve a list of all SQL warehouses that you have permissions to access.
 The response includes the warehouse ID.

-Step 3: Create a Genie space
+Create or select a Genie space

 A well-structured Genie space has the following characteristics: